subquery/documentation/docs/subquery_network/data_node/rpc.md

   // Describes the possible response data fields that can be returned.
 These are defined by us. e.g 'basic', 'complete', 'trace'
   supportedResponses: ('basic', 'complete')[];
   genesisHash: string; // The chains first block hash, used to identify the network
-  chainId: string; // The identifier of the network, with ethereum this is a decimal string }
+  chainId: string; // The identifier of the network, with Ethereum this is a decimal string }
 ```